 The Apple Watch SE 2 is a curious case.
 Like the Ultra 2, it was widely expected to get an update in 2024 but was skipped over.
 That means this entry-level option still sports the same design as the now-very-dated Series 4-6, rather than the third iteration present in the Series 7-9.

-Despite this and the same poor, single-day battery life as the Series models, it actually remains a recommended experience.
+Despite this and the same poor, single-day battery life as the Series models, it surprisingly remains a recommended experience.
 As I wrote after a re-test of the SE 2 in November 2024, it’s still capable of running watchOS 11 without issue and gives you access to all the excellent basics of iPhone integration.

 - Check out our full Apple Watch SE (2022) review